 57 Pages Posted: 20 Aug 2020 Last revised: 3 Oct 2022

 We study the market for fake product reviews on Amazon.com.
 These reviews are purchased in large private internet groups on Facebook and other sites.
-We hand-collect data on these markets to characterize the types of products that buy fake reviews and then collect large amounts of data on the ratings and reviews posted on Amazon for these products, as well as their sales rank, advertising, and pricing behavior.
-We use this data to assess the costs and benefits of fake reviews to sellers and evaluate the degree to which they harm consumers.
-The theoretical literature on review fraud shows that there exist conditions when they harm consumers and other conditions where they function as simply another type of advertising.
-Using detailed data on product outcomes before and after they buy fake reviews we can directly determine if these are low-quality products using fake reviews to deceive and harm consumers or if they are possibly high-quality products who solicit reviews to establish reputations.
-We find that a wide array of products purchase fake reviews including products with many reviews and high average ratings.
-Soliciting fake reviews on Facebook leads to a significant increase in average rating and number of reviews.
+We hand collect data on these markets to understand what products buy fake reviews and then collect a panel of data on these products' ratings and reviews on Amazon, as well as their sales rank, advertising, and pricing policies.
+We find that a wide array of products purchase fake reviews, including products with many reviews and high average ratings.
+Buying fake reviews on Facebook is associated with a significant but short-term increase in average rating and number of reviews.
 We exploit a sharp but temporary policy shift by Amazon to show that rating manipulation has a large causal effect on sales.
 Finally, we examine whether rating manipulation harms consumers or whether it is mostly used by high-quality or young products in a manner like advertising or by new products trying to solve the cold-start problem.
-We find that after firms stop buying fake reviews their average ratings fall significantly and the share of one-star reviews increases significantly, indicating fake reviews are mostly used by low quality products and are deceiving and harming consumers.
-We also observe that Amazon deletes large numbers of reviews and we document their deletion policy.
+We find that after firms stop buying fake reviews, their average ratings fall and the share of one-star reviews increases significantly, particularly for young products, indicating rating manipulation is mostly used by low-quality products and is deceiving and harming consumers.

 Keywords: Fake reviews, online platforms, e-commerce, fraud, consumer protection